 After owls, the basilisk, and the Acromantula, the phoenix is a prominent fantastic beast in J.K.
 Rowling’s Wizarding World Universe.

 In the “Harry Potter” universe, phoenixes are difficult to domesticate.
-It’s not that they are a danger to wizards, but because very few have succeeded in keeping a phoenix as a pet.
+It’s not that they are dangerous to wizards, but because very few have succeeded in keeping a phoenix as a pet.
 But those that successfully domesticate one find loyal birds that will help their owner in their time of need.

 Phoenixes are closely associated with the Dumbledore Family.
 (SPOILER ALERT FOR “FANTASTIC BEASTS AND WHERE TO FIND THEM: THE CRIMES OF GRINDELWALD”!)
 According to legend, phoenixes will appear to anyone in the Dumbledore Family in their time of need.
-The fact that a phoenix appeared to Credence in the end of the movie supports Grindelwald’s claim that he is actually Albus Dumbledore’s long-lost brother, Aurelius.
+The fact that a phoenix appeared to Credence in the end of the movie supports Grindelwald’s claim that he is Albus Dumbledore’s long-lost brother, Aurelius.

-Rebirth and Resurrection
+Rebirth and Resurrection: Phoenix Tattoo

 A phoenix tattoo design symbolizes that while your past will always be a part of your history, you look forward to the next part of your life.

-A phoenix tattoo can be a way to represent your growth and victory over all the things, people and experiences you’ve overcome in the past.
+A phoenix tattoo can be a way to represent your growth and victory over all the things, people, and experiences you’ve overcome in the past.
 You don’t have to be a Boomer or elderly to boast of experience: as long as you feel like you’ve grown and are ready to take flight wiser than before, your experience resonates with the myth of a phoenix.

 Life and Death